gvwilson/fiction/iffy/index.md

 and clipped the cylinder into place.
 "It'll be more stable like this."

-Wales handed her the rest of the parts.
+Wales passed her the rest of the parts.
 When she handed the newly-made bot back to him he turned it over for one last check and then tossed it underhand at the wall.